How to Grill Chicken Breasts (so they turn out juicy every time!) – a how-to on grilling the perfect chicken breast EVERY TIME!

 Description

-How to Grill Chicken Breasts (so they turn out juicy every time!)
+How to Grill Chicken Breasts (so they turn out juicy every time!) – learn to how to grill perfect chicken breasts!

 Ingredients

-- 6 medium-sized boneless, skinless chicken breasts
+- 6 medium-sized boneless skinless chicken breasts

-- 1 1/2 Tablespoon kosher salt
+- 1 1/2 tablespoon kosher salt

-- 1 1/2 Tablespoons ground black pepper
+- 1 1/2 tablespoons ground black pepper

 Instructions

-- Place chicken breasts on plate and sprinkle both sides with a generous amount of the salt and pepper mix.
+- Sprinkle both sides with a generous amount of the salt and pepper mix.

 - Place chicken on direct heat (direct flame) and cook at medium heat for 4-5 minutes per side.